ranyaprax/ReactWebsite/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+It has one page with a form and an area to display the information inputted in the form.

 Currently, two official plugins are available: